Overview

 • icon: (text or url) - URL path to an app icon image - can also be a relative path, e.g. ./common/res/icon.png

-• installable: (boolean) - The app can be installed as standalone web app
+• installable: (boolean) - Tells UIX to make the app installable as standalone web app

-• meta: (Record<string,string>) - Custom <meta> tags (name and content) that are added to the HTML head on each page
+• meta: (Record<string,string>) - Custom <meta> tags (name and content) that wille be added to the HTML head

 • manifest: Record<string,any> - Custom web manifest options that override the defaults set by UIX

-• experimental_features: string[] - List of experimental UIX features that should be enabled
+• experimental_features: string[] - List of experimental UIX features that should be activated

 Experimental Features